JP-N/geobound/readme.md

 An **honorable** shoutout goes to the **Google Maps API** for allowing us to set locations.

 ## Challenges we ran into
 We had a few challenges here, nothing that we couldn't overcome, but we're proud to admit that:

--Three out of four members have never used PUG before -None of us have ever used MongoDB or Auth0 before -Sleep turned out to be critical
+• Three out of four members have never used PUG before

+• None of us have ever used MongoDB or Auth0 before

+• Sleep turned out to be critical

 ## Accomplishments that we're proud of
 We are a **proud** team just to be here, and love that we had the opportunity to use different frameworks to bring a full stack project together.